flarum/flarum.github.io/_docs/extend/start.md

 No, seriously, that's all there is to it.

 Whenever something of importance is about to happen, is happening, or has just happened, Flarum fires an **event**.
-As an Extension developer, your job is pretty simple: **listen** for the events you're interested in, and react accordingly.
+As an Extension developer, your job is pretty simple: **listen** for the events you're interested in and react accordingly.

 For example: